YanSte/DNN-Wine-Prediction/README.md

 The notebook is structured into the following sections:

 ## Objective:
-Our primary aim is to predict wine quality based on the provided analysis data.
+- Our primary aim is to predict wine quality based on the provided analysis data using a simple Dense Neural Network (DNN).
+- Testing the a simple DNN model.
+- The aim is not only to achieve high predictive accuracy but also to create a model that is computationally efficient and easily interpretable, offering valuable insights into the relationships between physicochemical properties and wine quality.

 ## Steps:
 1. **Imports, Constants, & Methods**: Set up the necessary libraries, constants, and methods for the task.